Bhairavi Desai

-Bhairavi Desai (pronounced BY-ra-vee They-SIGH) is a founding member of the New York Taxi Workers Alliance, a union representing approximately 15,000 taxi drivers in New York City.
+Bhairavi Desai (pronounced BY-ra-vee They-SIGH) is an American social activist and a founding member of the New York Taxi Workers Alliance, a union representing approximately 15,000 taxi drivers in New York City.

 She is known as a progressive social activist, including her efforts for social justice for the "Cuba, Palestine, and El Salvador solidarity movements".

 Early life

 Desai was born in Gujarat, India, and came with her parents to Harrison, New Jersey, when she was six years old.
 Her father was a lawyer in India, but was unable to find work in the legal profession, consequently finding work at a grocery store.
 As a student at Harrison High School, she was selected for the National Honor Society and was chosen to attend the Governor's School of New Jersey.

 She received a degree in Women's Studies from Rutgers University and following that, worked at Manavi, the South Asian women's organization in New Jersey that worked with victims of domestic violence.

 She then moved to working for the rights of Asian workers by joining the Committee Against Asian American Violence in 1996.
 In 1998, she and others set up the NYTWA with an initial membership of 700 workers.

 She currently resides in the Bronx, where her husband Victor Salazar, is also a union activist.